vagos/vagos.github.io/_blog/foundation-models-unix.md

 tags: shell llm jq taskwarrior
 ---

-Here are examples of use of foundation models in a UNIX-like environment.
-A model is defined as foundational when it has been trained on a very large/diverse dataset, and can be immediately used or fine-tuned for many downstream tasks.
+Here are some examples of how foundation models can be used in a UNIX-like environment.
+A model is considered foundational when it has been trained on a large and diverse dataset, enabling it to be used out-of-the-box or fine-tuned for a wide range of downstream tasks.

-Most examples involve using classic and more recent UNIX utilities to glue together different tools.
-Then, a foundation model is used to attack a problem that goes beyond well-defined solutions.
-Finally, utilities are used to guardrail and massage the model's output to turn it into something useful.
+In most of these examples, classic and modern UNIX utilities are used to stitch together different tools.
+A foundation model is then applied to tackle problems that go beyond well-defined solutions.
+Finally, UNIX utilities are used again to constrain, refine, or reshape the model’s output, transforming it into something useful.

 ![Util and Model](/assets/images/llm-unix/util-and-model.jpg)